ENG517/DITA-TM-3/reflection.md

 - r_glossary

 This map responds to a user scenario in which the users are troubleshooting connectivity issues.
 We created a task topic for troubleshooting hardware-related issues, as well as a task topic for troubleshooting software issues.
 Following the task topics, we included a reference topic containing a list of the hardware parts.
 Also, the user scenario specifically states that they will need definitions for technical terms, so we included a glossary of terms in a reference topic.

+## Lindgren Feedback

+- Main question to consider throughout your reflection for each scenario: But, why these files and in this sequence?
+How did your division of topics and reassembling of them in this sequence meet the target audience scenario?
+In short, provide a rationale for your design choices, so I know the why and intention behind your work.
+- TO-DO: This model needs has yet to apply the audience attribute with "novice" vs. "expert" values for filtering conditions.
+- See my comments throughout the model, which are often also representative of aspects to identify and resolve throughout the other files.
+Some highlights to consider:
+    1. XML formatting needs to be more consistent throughout.
+    2. Verb choices for task steps should be reviewed and revised.
+See some feedback in a couple of files.
+    3. Love the initial experimentation of glossary work.
+I would ask you to consider some places where terminology presupposes an audience already knows certain terms or acronyms, but one shouldn't.
+For example, "SSID" or why ask the user to go to 1 of 2 URLs, etc. I recommend considering what conceptual information has yet to be provided in a concept topic, which you could then conref into potential moments throughout your task-based content.
+    4. There are some steps that should be broken up more, or use other subelements to divide up the guiding command/action of the step from explanatory or orienting content.